 Transfer students are important to USC, and the Office of Admission is here to help you navigate the application process.
 This guide will provide a breakdown of how to present a strong transfer application to USC.
-We’re sharing this information with you now, during the summer, so that any prospective transfer student can develop a course plan and prepare themselves to apply to USC for the fall of 2019.
+We’re sharing this information with you now, during the summer, so that any prospective transfer student can develop a course plan and prepare themselves to apply to USC for the fall.

 But, first, it’s important to acknowledge that transferring to USC is very different from the first-year application process.
 While our evaluation of first-year applications centers on gauging the extent to which high school students will be successful in college, strong transfer applicants have already demonstrated this ability.
 Therefore, the evaluation of a student’s transfer application is based primarily on their academic performance.
 However, the non-academic components of a transfer application – especially the supplemental auditions or portfolios required by some majors – can also play a significant role, so make sure not to overlook those!

 To present a strong transfer application to USC, you should focus on these three areas.

 Unlike some other institutions, USC accepts transfer applications from students in their first year of college.
 Many students transfer to USC as sophomores after demonstrating strong academic preparation during their freshman year.
 A significant aspect of demonstrating preparation for USC, where nearly all students are restricted from part-time enrollment, is showing that you can handle full-time college coursework over a full academic year.